Progress

 Monitoring and assessing progress toward the outcome will occur through data related to the miles of forest buffers planted each year, as collected through annual progress reports.
 High-resolution satellite imagery will confirm these buffers are there and represent a net gain for that part of the watershed.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in December of 2022.
-It will be reviewed and discussed by the Management Board again in June of 2024.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in June of 2024.

 Download Management Strategy (.pdf)